garu/scala-for-perl5-programmers/README.md

 Strings have several helper methods to let you manipulate them.
 The ones that you're more likely to be interested right now are:

-        .length                      // string size, in characters
+        .length                      // string size, in characters.
-        .isEmpty                     // true if string has 0 length
+        .isEmpty                     // true if string has 0 length.

-        .reverse()                   // like Perl's "reverse"
+        .reverse()                   // like Perl's "reverse".
-        .trim()                      // removes whitespace characters from left or right .split("regex")              // like Perl 5's "split" (can even set a limit as a second arg) .concat("append me")         // concatenates new string to the end of original string .toLowerCase()               // like Perl's "lc"
+        .trim()                      // removes whitespace characters from left or right.
+        .split("regex")              // like Perl 5's "split" (can even set a limit as a second arg).
+        .concat("append me")         // concatenates new string to the end of original string.
+        .toLowerCase()               // like Perl's "lc".
-        .toUpperCase()               // like Perl's "uc"
+        .toUpperCase()               // like Perl's "uc".

-        .charAt(2)                   // returns the character at the specified index .indexOf("subString")        // similar to "index" in Perl 5.
+        .charAt(2)                   // returns the character at the specified index.
+        .indexOf("subString")        // similar to "index" in Perl 5.
         .contains("subString")       // similar to "index >= 0" in Perl 5.
-        .substring(begin, end)       // like Perl 5's "substr", but uses start/end indices
+        .substring(begin, end)       // like Perl 5's "substr", but uses start/end indices.
                                      // rather than index + size.
 Doesn't let you replace though.

         .equals("otherString")       // similar to "eq" in Perl 5.
         .equalsIgnoreCase("...")     // same as above but ignoring case.
 Similar to "eq fc" in Perl 5.
         .compareTo("otherString")    // similar to "cmp" in Perl 5 (Unicode aware).
         .compareToIgnoreCase("...")  // same but ignoring case.
-        .startsWith("subString")     // true if string starts with given "subString" .endsWith("subString")       // true if string ends with given "subString"
+        .startsWith("subString")     // true if string starts with given "subString".
+        .endsWith("subString")       // true if string ends with given "subString".

 Sorry, I couldn't find ready-to-use "chop", "chomp", "chr", "crypt", "hex", "lcfirst", "ucfirst", "oct", "ord", "rindex" or "sprintf" - at least not for plain String objects anyway.
 Let me know if there are any so I can update this!